 - Anatomy and physiology

-- Animal care and handling
+- Animal care for veterinary assistants

 - Clinical procedures